Sending tokens by identifier

 A user, Alice, wishes to send a token to Bob who might not have a crypto (Ethereum) address.
 Alice, however, knows an identifier of Bob that can be attested. e.g. Bob's email address or Bob's mobile phone number.

-This approach is made by Alice sending a virtual and anonymous attestation, attesting to Bob's right to redeem that token from Alice through a smart contract.
+This document describes an approach by Alice sending a virtual and anonymous attestation, attesting to Bob's right to redeem that token from Alice through a smart contract.

 We call this kind of attestation cheque as it is actionable with a smart contract, comparable to a traditional cheque being redeemable with a bank.